SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-24-mower-battery-surgery.md

 As you can see from the photo: the Weekend Publisher, in his supervisory capacity over lawn maintenance and all other human activities, also approves.
 Or, at least he purred at the yard while perched on the deck, which is something.
-I'm not sure _what_ exactly, but _something._
+I admit I'm not sure _what_ exactly, but _something._
 (Hey, don't mock me.
 A cat's approval is hard to win!)

 Now to figure out how to dispose of the old cells&hellip; properly &amp; legally.